pdp10/r-sbpipe/README.md

 R CMD INSTALL sbpiper_X.Y.Z.tar.gz
 ```

-The conda recipe for SBpiper retrieves the code from the github branch: `develop`.
+Here are the instructions for building and installing the SBpiper conda package in the pdp10 channel.
+This is used for testing purposes and by Travis-CI.
 ```
 # install anaconda-client
 conda install anaconda-client
 anaconda login

-# build conda package (channel: pdp10):
+# build the conda package (channel: pdp10):
 conda-build conda_recipe/meta.yaml -c conda-forge -c defaults

+# install the conda package (channel: pdp10):
+conda install sbpiper -c pdp10 -c conda-forge -c defaults
 ```

-The main [documentation](http://sbpipe.readthedocs.io) contains the instruction for
-creating the bioconda recipe for sbpiper.
+Instructions for creating the recipe (channel: bioconda) for SBpiper can be found [here](http://sbpipe.readthedocs.io).